markkorom/url-shortener/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

+Create .env file in the main folder.
-This application run in PORT 3000.
+This application runs on PORT 3000.
 Go to http://localhost:3000/api/ to use swagger.

 ## Installation